Pierre Louis Roederer: Consulate, Empire, and later life

 In 1796, he was made a member of the Académie française, was appointed to a professorship of political economy, and founded the Journal d'économie publique, de morale et de legislation.
 Having escaped deportation at the time of the coup d'état of 18 Fructidor, he took part in organizing Napoleon Bonaparte's 18 Brumaire Coup—alongside Emmanuel Joseph Sieyès, Charles Maurice de Talleyrand, Saint-Jean d'Angély, and Count Volnay—and wrote the Adresse aux Parisiens (Napoleon's speech to the people of Paris, given immediately after the coup).

 He was appointed by Napoleon member of the council of state and senator.
 Roederer and Talleyrand contributed to Charles-François Lebrun's rise past Sieyès, and the former's appointment as Consul.
 In 1800, Roederer was Minister Plenipotentiary to the Batavian and Helvetic Republics.
 He received the Legion of Honor in 1803, and was made a Grand Officier in December 1807.

 Under the Empire, Roederer, whose public influence was very considerable, was Joseph Bonaparte's minister of finance in the Kingdom of Naples (1806), assistant of Joseph in Spain (1809), administrator of the Grand Duchy of Berg (1810), and imperial commissary in the south of France.
 During the Hundred Days he was created a Peer of France.

 The Bourbon Restoration government stripped him of his offices and dignities, and he became mayor of La Ferté-sous-Jouarre in April 1816.
+In 1830 he became mayor of the commune of Essay.
 He recovered the title of Peer in 1832, following the July Revolution of 1830.
 He died in Bursard, Orne.